 If you are wanting to file a formal complaint, please go directly to your school and visit with an administrator or contact the Central Administration Office located at 560 SE University in Waukee.
-Any complaints noted on the online site will be routed to the school administrators and the School Resource Officers (SRO).

 Thank you for putting forth the effort to stop bullying at your school.